Trần Kim Tuyến: Campaigns

 Tuyến's first task was to disperse the approximately 800,000 northerners who had migrated south during the free travel period in Operation Passage to Freedom before the partition of Vietnam.
 Most were Catholics who had moved after a propaganda campaign designed to build a strong Catholic anti-communist power base for Diệm in the south, using the slogan "The Virgin Mary has gone south".
 Believing they had made a great sacrifice to move, the northerners insisted on settling in or near the overcrowded capital Saigon, which had better urban amenities than regional and rural areas.

 Tuyến decided to emulate communist propaganda techniques.
 He sent some elderly people to a Saigon camp to pose as refugees, and then ordered the police to stage a noisy arrest scene.
 His staff took photographs of the incident and distributed pamphlets claiming that communists had infiltrated the camps.
 This fear-mongering campaign prompted refugees to disperse for fear of being arrested for being communists.
 Tuyến targeted a clandestine newspaper run by anti-Diệm nationalist intellectuals, by printing counterfeit copies of the magazine with communist propaganda substituted in place of the real content.
 He then circulated the fake copies and then had the outlet banned for being communist.
-Tuyen later supervised the operations of various newspapers that acted as government mouthpieces, including the Cach Mang Quoc Gia (National Revolution).
+Tuyến later supervised the operations of various newspapers that acted as government mouthpieces, including the Cach Mang Quoc Gia (National Revolution).